 With the commercialization of businesses on the e-platform, the development and designing of a website’s navigation have a massive impact on the success or failure of the website.
 Web navigation refers to the procedure of navigating through a complete network of information resources on the internet (WWW).
 This is organized on the web and linked to each other through hypertext or hypermedia, and the users can access these websites through their web browsers.

 The navigation has become vital as it impacts the website traffic and also influences search engine rankings.
 It also plays an important role in how the website is received by the users.
-Almost everything important about our website will somehow be linked to the website’s navigation, and this makes the development of the website navigation all the more critical.
+Almost everything important about our website will somehow be linked to the website’s navigation.
+And this makes the development of the website navigation all the more critical.

 Despite lots of importance being given to the development of the website navigation, a few flaws do pop up during the designing process which goes on to hinder the development.
 These errors may affect the usability of the website and might reduce the usability of the website.
-Hence, it is essential to be aware of the most common errors committed by the web developers, and these need to be avoided-
+Hence, it is essential to be aware of the most common errors face by the web developers, and these need to be avoid.

 1. Have a standard style navigation: